Liz's advice on finance, credit, frugal living practices, & anything monetary is from the 'school of hard knocks,'

 The down side to that was, the ink/toner cartridge cost nearly $100, or about half as much as we paid for the entire machine!
 In the end, over about 3 years, we spent on toner over three times as much as the machine cost us to start with.
 That was not a cost-effective product.

-This is a very small mom-and-pop business I have, and we are actually retired and on a fixed income.
-The "business" only supplies some pocket change.
+This was a very small mom-and-pop business I had; we are now retired and on a fixed income.
+The "business" only supplied some pocket change.
 Coming up with the $100 for a replacement toner cartridge in a lump sum was becoming ever more difficult, as the economy caused us to lose several customers.

 Unfortunately, we discovered the reason for the low cost of the toner for the new printer was only a matter of size.
 Sure, they are only a third of the cost: they are only a third (or less!) of the size and don't last any time at all!

 The New Machine

 The new printer is a Kodak ESP Office model 2150.
 It copies, prints, faxes and scans (although I have kept my 2-years-older Canon scanner, as I prefer its software and the way it works with Photoshop).